netzkolchose/django-computedfields/computedfields/docs/manual.rst

 Now if the name of a person changes, the field ``full_address`` will be updated accordingly.

-Note the format of the depends string - it consists of the name of the relation and the field name separated by '#'.
+Note the format of the depends string - it consists of the relation name and the field name separated by '#'.
 The field name is mandatory (due to the way the dependency resolver works) and can either point to another computed field or any ordinary database field.
-The relation name part can span serveral models, simply name the relations in python style with a dot (e.g. ``'person.siblings#age'``).
+The relation name part can span serveral models, simply name the relation in python style with a dot (e.g. ``'a.b.c#field'``).
-The relations can be of any type (foreign keys, m2m, one2one and their back relations are supported).
+A relation can be of any of django's relation type (foreign keys, m2m, one2one and their back relations are supported).

 ..
 CAUTION::